© Parks Canada / P. McCloskey

 The roads in Wood Buffalo National Park are all-weather gravel.
 As distances are long, ensure that you have enough gas for your planned route before leaving.
 Hazards such as loose gravel, ruts, potholes and dust may be encountered.
 Some sections of road may become muddy and slippery when wet.
 Observe posted speed limits and keep a sharp lookout for wildlife such as bison.
 If you encounter bison on the road, stop and wait for them to move.
 Do not attempt to push through them with your vehicle.
 Always drive with your headlights on to alert oncoming traffic.
 Special precautions are required for safe travel on the winter road .

 Whether travelling on foot or by canoe, backcountry registration is mandatory for any overnight stays in the backcountry.
 A park use and fire permit will be issued at the Visitor Reception Centre.
-Do not forget to check in upon your return.

 There are many natural hazards associated with the major waterways in the park.
 Read the section on boating , as well as the Guide to Waterways In and Around Wood Buffalo National Park for additional safety information about the park's waterways.